farlee2121/DevEssentialsBlog/content/draft/2023-01-18-concise-notation-matters.md

 ### Function Composition

 In F#, there is an operator for composing two functions.
-That is, to create a new function that take the input of a function, passes the output to the next function, and returns the result of the second function.
+That is, to create one new function that does the same work as the two original functions.

+In F# we can compose three functions together like this.
 ```fs
 let aToB (param: A) : B = //...
 let bToC (param: B) : C = //...